vuelaendron/vuela/CODE_OF_CONDUCT.md

 We strive to make the Vuela project open to all, regardless of academic, working or professional background, identity or gender expression, sexual orientation, ability, physical appearance, body size, ethnicity, age, economic origin, country of origin, language , employment, religion and other differences.
 Because we have different origins, it is important to have the intention of providing respectful and equitable spaces -both online and in person- to unite and engage with a constructive and respectful discourse.
 We have peaceful and non-harmful purposes.

 Vuela is equitable.
 Equity recognizes the fact that not everyone starts from the same position and that treating everyone in the same way could maintain the disparity with which they started.
 For this reason, we seek to intentionally reduce the barriers to access to create, use and learn from science and technology.

 This Code of Conduct applies to all Vuela spaces, both online and in person.

+The Vuela spaces for which this Code applies involve formal activities such as workshops or work sessions online and offline, but also for related situations.
+For example, a lunch or dinner with Vuela participants that takes place outside working hours and/or at another venue.
+Or, in another example, if a participant runs into another on the street and one verbally abuses the other, that will also be considered a Code violation.

 We take violations of the Code of Conduct very seriously.
 Therefore, those who violate this Code may be affected their ability to participate in Vuela.
 If you have any questions regarding our commitment to this Code and/or you are not sure about any aspect of it, please send an email to vuelaendron@gmail.com and we will provide clarification.

 ## How it works

 This Code is an effort to maintain a respectful space for all and to discuss what could happen if that space were compromised.
 Please read the behavior guidelines of our project below and keep them in mind when participating in the activities.